testsigmahq/testsigma-docs/src/pages/docs/on-premise setup/install-docker-on-uzure-infra.md

 ---
-title: "Steps to install Docker on an Unix OS in Azure infrastructure"
+title: "Install Docker on an Unix OS in Azure infrastructure"
 order: 26.5
-page_id: "Onprem Installation Steps"
+page_id: "Install Docker on Azure infrastructure"
 metadesc: "This article discusses in detail a step-by-step guide to installing and verifying docker on a Unix-based OS within Azure infrastructure."
 noindex: false
 search_keyword: ""